Employer health tax frequently asked questions

 The general rule is that if an employee reports for work at the employer’s permanent establishment that is in B.C. at any time in a year, all of that employee’s remuneration for that year should be included in the employer’s B.C. remuneration and be subject to the employer health tax.

-An exception to this general rule is that if an employee reports for work at the employer’s permanent establishment that is outside of B.C. for 90% or more of a year, the employee’s remuneration is not considered B.C. remuneration and is not subject to the employer health tax.
+An exception to this general rule is that if an employee reports for work at the employer’s permanent establishment that is outside of B.C. for 90 percent or more of a year, the employee’s remuneration is not considered B.C. remuneration and is not subject to the employer health tax.

 Some of my employees are not B.C. residents and they regularly report for work at a permanent establishment of mine that is outside of B.C., but they come to work in B.C. for a short period of time every year.
 Is their remuneration subject to the employer health tax?

 It depends.
-If the time the employees work at the permanent establishment that is outside of B.C. is 90% or more of a calendar year, their remuneration is not considered B.C. remuneration.
-If the time the employees work at the permanent establishment that is in B.C. is more than 10% of a year, their remuneration is considered B.C. remuneration.
+If the time the employees work at the permanent establishment that is outside of B.C. is 90 percent or more of a calendar year, their remuneration is not considered B.C. remuneration.
+In other words, if the time the employees work at the permanent establishment that is in B.C. is more than 10 percent of a year, their remuneration is considered B.C. remuneration.

-For example, an employee regularly works at a permanent establishment that is outside of B.C., but in 2019, the employee works at a permanent establishment that is in B.C. from January to March.
-The employee’s remuneration is considered B.C. remuneration because the employee works at a permanent establishment that is in B.C. for 25% of the year (in other words, the employee did not work at a permanently establishment that is outside of B.C. for 90% or more of the year).
+For example, an employee regularly works at a permanent establishment that is outside of B.C., but in 2025, the employee works at a permanent establishment that is in B.C. from January to March.
+The employee’s remuneration is considered B.C. remuneration because the employee works at a permanent establishment that is in B.C. for 25 percent of the year (in other words, the employee did not work at a permanent establishment that is outside of B.C. for 90 percent or more of the year).

 Exemption amount